 Naples is an ideal jumping-off point for Sorrento, the Amalfi Coast, and various other gems of Southern Italy.
 It’s also an absolute gem of a city and well worth visiting in it’s own right – but all too often it goes overlooked by visitors keen to get to the coast.

-Here’s my weekend guide to Naples, featuring everything you need to see, do, and eat in the city.
-Enjoy…
+To help, here’s my weekend guide to Naples, featuring everything you need to see, do, and -most importantly – EAT in the city.

 If you only have a short time in the city, or you’re only here for a day trip from Sorrento, these are the absolute must-see things to do in Naples.